Platform Engineering: Building Internal Developer Platforms That Developers Actually Want to Use

 - Discoverable by anyone in the organization

-- Optional but most convenient (adoption through superiority, not mandate)
+- Optional but most convenient (adoption follows from being the easiest route)

 - Drives standardization naturally (people choose it because it’s better)